Understand Your Tissue Chain – Learn to Switch the Body Back On After Injury

 Injury triggers a typical chain reaction: the nervous system goes into protective mode.
 Pain or swelling sends a threat signal, and your body actively dials down the neural drive to the injured area to prevent further damage.

-A common mistake is to jump straight into heavy strength training or explosive drills while the amplifier is still off.
+A common mistake is to jump straight into heavy strength training while the amplifier is still off.
 This often leads to compensation patterns, overload of nearby tissues, or a nagging injury that never truly stabilizes.

 How to Switch the Amplifier Back On